yalequan/yalequan.github.io/_pages/teaching-experience.md

 ## Course: PSYCH 209 - Fundamentals of Psychological Research

 Teach up to 100 undergraduate students per quarter.
-Students enrolled in this course are either ap- plying into the psychology major or preparing to undertake research within the department.
+Students enrolled in this course are either applying into the psychology major or preparing to undertake research within the department.
 Course content covers psychological research methodology and techniques.
-Topics include the logic of hypoth- esis testing, experimental design, research strategies and techniques, fundamentals of scientific writing, search and evaluation of research literature in psychology, and ethical issues in psychological research.
+Topics include the logic of hypothesis testing, experimental design, research strategies and techniques, fundamentals of scientific writing, search and evaluation of research literature in psychology, and ethical issues in psychological research.

 # Lecturer, California State University, Long Beach
 *Department of Mathematics and Statistics*

 ## Course: STAT 108 - Statistics for Everyday Life

 Taught large lecture and 1 activity section.
-Collaborated with a team of lecturers and professors to up- date course material and discuss learning objectives.
-Course content includes exploratory data analysis, methods of visualizing data, descriptive statistics, misuse and manipulation of data in statistical analy- sis, probability, binomial and normal distributions, confidence intervals, hypothesis testing, correlation and regression, contingency tables.
+Collaborated with a team of lecturers and professors to update course material and discuss learning objectives.
+Course content includes exploratory data analysis, methods of visualizing data, descriptive statistics, misuse and manipulation of data in statistical analysis, probability, binomial and normal distributions, confidence intervals, hypothesis testing, correlation and regression, contingency tables.

 # Graduate Teaching Associate, California State University, Long Beach
 *Department of Mathematics and Statistics*